-6.2.3 CanonicalizeLanguageTag ( locale )
+6.2.3 CanonicalizeLanguageTag (locale)

-The CanonicalizeLanguageTag abstract operation returns the canonical and case-regularized form of the locale argument (which must be a String value that is a structurally valid BCP 47 language tag as verified by the IsStructurallyValidLanguageTag abstract operation).
-It takes the steps specified in RFC 5646 section 4.5, or successor, to bring the language tag into canonical form, and to regularize the case of the subtags, but does not take the steps to bring a language tag into "extlang form" and to reorder variant subtags.
+The CanonicalizeLanguageTag abstract operation returns the canonical and case-regularized form of the locale argument (which must be a String value that is a structurally valid BCP 47 language tag as verified by the

+IsStructurallyValidLanguageTag abstract operation).
+A conforming implementation shall take the steps specified in RFC 5646 section 4.5, or successor, to bring the language tag into canonical form, and to regularize the case of the subtags.
+Furthermore, a conforming implementation shall not take the steps to bring a language tag into "extlang form", nor shall it reorder variant subtags.

 The specifications for extensions to BCP 47 language tags, such as RFC 6067, may include canonicalization rules for the extension subtag sequences they define that go beyond the canonicalization rules of RFC 5646 section 4.5.
 Implementations are allowed, but not required, to apply these additional rules.